aPruner/Battlefy-Technical-Exercise/README.md

-# lolstatsapp
+# League of Legends Statistics Application

-> LoL stats app created for Battlefy's technical interview process
+> League of Legends (abbrievated to LoL) statistics app created for Battlefy's technical interview process.
+This application will track player statistics across different champions.
+The application works by fetching information from Riot Games Servers when it is run.

 ## Build Setup